Your home on the trail, a tent should be one of your most significant purchase expenses as you prepare for your thru-hike.

 Cheap tents in this price range may seem like a bargain from the outside, but the biggest issue is that they tend to fail frequently, which can be catastrophic to you on the trail.

 You can’t manage tearing fabrics, breaking poles, and even something dreadful in a storm like a leaking rainfly while you are out in the wilderness.

 Thus, spending money on a quality tent that will last for years and provide reliable shelter when you need it most is always best.

 Final Thoughts on Tent Cost and How Much to Spend on a Tent For Your Thru-Hike

 In conclusion, how much does a good tent cost?
 Depending on how lightweight you want it to be, how durable it needs to be, and how many features you want, prices vary from under $100 up to over a thousand dollars.

-Generally speaking, quality tents tend to run between $200-$500 range for thru-hiking needs.
+Generally speaking, quality tents run between $200-$500 range for thru-hiking needs.
 Picking the right shelter is important so take your time researching and make sure that whatever tent

-Do your research before making a purchase and make sure that the tent you select is going to provide the quality and durability needed for your thru-hike adventure!
+Do your research before making a purchase and ensure that the tent you select will provide the quality and durability needed for your thru-hike adventure!

-I own many types of tents as each work well for specific needs, just think about it as your home on the trail, for myself a 1 person tent works well but for many, it feels too compact and they want that two-person space.
+I own many types of tents as each works well for specific needs, think about it as your home on the trail, a 1 person tent works well but for many, it feels too compact and they want that two-person space.

-Spending a bit more on the right tent will definitely be worth it in the long run.
+Spending more on the right tent will be worth it in the long run.